abcdedafjkdmme/CircuitSimulator/README.md

 # How to create your own microcontrollers
 1. Create a new class inheriting from Arduino
 2. Now you can put your code in your custom arduino's constructor or in the overridden Tick function which runs every frame
+3. To learn more about how to create your custom microcontroller look into the Arduinos header file.
+I dont have enough time to write documentation

 # How to connect different components with a wire
 1. Create a new Wire object